henn-dt/henn_modelquery_pkg/README.md

-# henn_package_template
+# HENN Model Process
-A repository to use as a template for creating packages.

-put the code under src/project_name adjust the project name under devcontainer.json, pyproject.toml

-to build the package:

-    python3 -m build

-this will create the package files, a .whl and a .tar.gz file. after that push to github
+This package contains methods for common operations performed on building models:

+ModelCats
+- conversion of format-specific categories to a common pool of categories (e.g. from IfcWall and Revit Basic Wall to a common "Wall" Category.)

+ModelQuery
+- define common query procedures for filtering and classifying elements based on their properties, as well as how to organize queries into systems to fully break down the input models

+ModelCalc
+- common math operations performed on building elements. includes methods to deal with common format transformations - from area to volume based on thickness, from volume to weight based on specific weights, etc.

-to use the package, add this line to the requirements.txt of your app:
+To use the package, add this line to the requirements.txt of your app:

     git+{url of the repo}.git

-To run tests:

-- add your test file to the tests/ folder

-- import the modules you want to test using src.folder.module path

-- run tests from terminal from the project root folder: python3 -m unittest tests.{test file}
+Then import henn_modelquery_pkg in your python files.